Policies & action

 Rising cooling demand driven by more frequent and intense heatwaves is placing additional stress on electricity systems and increasing fossil fuel use during peak periods.
 In 2024, record-breaking summer temperatures further intensified power demand in China’s densely populated regions, underscoring the urgent need for low-carbon cooling solutions and energy efficient buildings (Rangelova et al., 2025).

-China constructs the most buildings globally, having, on average, constructed around four billion m2 of new floor space annually over the last decade, despite a slowdown since 2020 (National Bureau of Statistics, 2021).
+China constructs the greatest number of buildings globally: the country constructed an average of 4bn m2 of new floor space annually over the last decade, despite a slowdown since 2020 (National Bureau of Statistics, 2021).
 China’s continuing urbanisation trend is expected to come with a large increase in energy consumption and embodied emissions from the construction sector: the efficiency with which new floor space is built will impact China’s ability to meet headline energy intensity reduction goals in the economy (-13.5% from 2021 to 2025), while the production processes for carbon-intensive construction materials, such as steel and cement, are vital to China’s carbon peaking goals.

 To further guide building energy efficiency and decarbonisation, the Ministry published the Technical Standards for Nearly Zero Energy Buildings in 2019.
 Although the document does not set quantified benchmarks, it introduces China-specific definitions for related concepts—ultra-low energy buildings, nearly zero energy buildings, and zero energy buildings.
 In this framework, ultra-low energy buildings are seen as a preliminary stage of nearly zero energy buildings with slightly lower performance, while zero energy buildings, which aim to balance energy demand and supply, represent a more advanced form (MoHURD of China, 2019b).